irritanterik/homey-gps-trace.com/README.md

     - Minimal meters distance between movement triggers
     - Icon (later)

-# TO DO:
+---
+#### Changelog
+##### 0.0.2
+- Added log system on settings screen
+- Added flow action 'say location'
+##### 0.0.1
+- Initial
+---
+#### TO DO (prioritized)
 - Implement start/stop moving trigger and condition cards based on device-setting
 - Enhance device-settings
 - Bind devices to precense of users
 - Put stuff in library's
 - Normalize getAddress responses output in location library (or delete wialon backup)
 - Warning on account removal about ghost devices and broken flows
 - Get and save tracker hw-type and hw-category
 - Refactor 'updatetracker' in driver.js: centralize effectuation of change
 - Improve action card 'say location': trigger other trigger cards if polling was disabled
 - Select an icon on device addition
 - Add API:
  - PUT new positions for a tracker
  - GET position and address for a tracker
  - Units selections meters/miles
 - Do account config on first device addition if it's not done yet.

-# versions:
-0.0.1: initial
-0.0.2: development
- - added logging on settings screen
- - added flow action 'say location'